NTUDevSoc/Asset-Pack/README.md

 # DevSoc Asset Pack
-This repository contains all iterations of the DevSoc logo and other assets used by the society; including those used for specific events
+This repository contains all iterations of the DevSoc logo and other assets used by the society.

 #### Current Logo:
 - Font: [Open Sans Extra-bold 800](https://fonts.google.com/specimen/Open+Sans?query=Open+sans)